By : Carol Wilson

 If you have high-risk pregnancy, your doctor should recommend that you visit a pediatrician before the baby is born to discuss what to expect after the birth.
-Some parents also should visit a pediatrician before the birth if they have any questions or concerns about feeding, circumcision or other general care questions.
+Some parents also should visit a pediatrician before the birth if they have any questions or concerns about feeding, circumcision (problems with phimosis should be addressed by phimosis cure) or other general care questions.
 If you are breastfeeding your baby, the child’s first pediatrician visit should come two to three days after being released from the hospital.
 For all other babies (breastfed or not) who are released from the hospital before they are two days old, the first doctor visit should happen before they are five days old.
 However, some health care providers will allow experienced parents to wait until the baby is one to two weeks old before going in for the first checkup.

 After the first well-child checkup, visits should occur at the following frequencies.
 Although they can vary, depending on your child’s individual health care needs:

 – by 1 month (experienced parents may wait until 2 months)

 – 2 months